IxI-Enki/Uebung-syp-002b/README.md

 > ..

 - *Budget*:
-    > initial costs are low, exept dor the inversted time
+    > initial costs are low, exept for the invested time
   - *Knowhow*:
     > my knowhow is growing and expanding, as explained, the process of "growing" might be interesting to see
   - *Colaborators*: